JiangWenqi/jiangwenqi.github.io/README.md

 **Data Engineer / Backend Engineer**

 My name is Wenqi Jiang.
 I'm a software engineer with 3 years' experience in **big data infrastructure** and **backend services**, specializing in scalability, high availability, and low latency distributed systems design and implementation.
 I am proficient in `Java` and `Scala`.
-I have learned to use `React` and `Flutter` to search for new challenges.
+Not only that, but I have learned to use `React` and `Flutter` to search for interesting challenges.
 Furthermore, I enjoy powerlifting and traveling in my spare time.

 **Contact:**